 Moore College, Sydney

 Moore College is an evangelical theological college based in Newtown, an inner-city suburb of Sydney.
-The College prepares men and women for a lifetime of Christian ministry and mission through in-depth theological training conducted in the context of a Christian community.
-It provides a range of full-time/part-time, face-to-face and distance courses, from diploma to postgraduate level, equipping students to love and serve God and people.
-The College has a significant role in the life of the Anglican Diocese of Sydney and many of its faculty are also involved in other diocesan activities.
-Providing the ministers for Anglican churches in Sydney, as well as pastors for other denominations and Christian workers for other settings around the world, the College has around 600 enrolled students.
-Additionally, each year around 5,000 students from across the world are enrolled in its distance education programs.
-Further information about the College can be found on the website: www.moore.edu.au
+The College prepares men and women for a lifetime of Christian ministry and mission through in-depth biblical and theological training conducted in the context of a Christian community.
+Its flagship course is four year full-time residential BD, but It provides a range of full-time/part-time, face-to-face and distance courses, from diploma to doctoral level, equipping students to love and serve God and people.
+The College has a significant role in the life of the Anglican Diocese of Sydney and many of its faculty are ordained Anglicans who are involved in churches in the diocese as well as other diocesan organizations.
+Providing the ministers for Anglican churches in Sydney, as well as pastors for other denominations and Christian workers for other settings, the College has around 600 enrolled students.
+Additionally, each year around 5,000 students are enrolled across the world studying by correspondence.
+Further information about the College can be found on the website www.moore.edu.au.

-A member of the Faculty at Moore participates in the College community primarily as a teacher and pastor, but is also involved in research, academic administration and the life of the churches we serve.
-This particular position has unique dimensions associated with the College’s global vision.
+A lecturer at Moore participates in the College community primarily as a teacher and pastor, but is also involved in research, academic administration and the life of the churches we serve.
+Faculty members live alongside students and model Christian discipleship as well as pastoring and mentoring them.

 The successful candidate will have: